AkumaRinn/AkumaRinn/README.md

 ## 🔭 Projects
 - **Calcifer 1.0** 🔧 – *Pending --- Car Maintenance Reminder Box for tracking deadlines.*
 - **File Allocation Table** 💾 – *Python simulation of a FAT file system with basic file operations on a virtual HDD.*
+- **Library Management System** 📖 - *Java/XAMPP library management system, designed for the manager of a library, with user accounts, and borrowing evidence system*
 - **LFSR Password Generator** 🔑 – *Generate secure passwords with customizable parameters via a Python GUI.*
 - **Discord BOT** 🤖 – *Automatically check and send messages on a discord channel.
 Check Read Me of the project*
 - **Unity 3D Games** 🎮 – *Various small games built in Unity.*